There are LOTS of different putting styles seen in Disc Golf.

 After testing a number of different putters from different manufacturers, our top pick (not surprisingly) has also been used to win more PDGA World Championships than all other putters combined.
 What is it?

-Firstly, the Aviar is extremely overstable, providing the most predictable flights in the widest range of wind conditions and release velocities.
-Secondly, the Aviar has very low fade, ensuring straight flights on short putts as well as straight finishes on long putts and approaches.
+Additionally, the PA3 has very low fade, ensuring straight flights on short putts as well as straight finishes on long putts and approaches.

 These two features combine to provide maximum versatility and consistency.